-Were you injured in a rollover accident in Miami, FL?
+Were you injured in a car accident in Miami, Florida?
 If so, you may be entitled to compensation for your injuries.
 Our Miami rollover accident lawyers at Shaked Law Personal Injury Lawyers are here to advocate for you.
 Let us help you maximize your compensation.

 With 100+ years of combined legal experience, the personal injury lawyers at Shaked Law give each case the full attention it deserves.
 You are not a number to us.
 We offer exceptional, personalized legal representation to our clients.